DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-a-people-profession.md

 For this topic you should:

-- read the ECT’s study materials below
+- read the ECT's study materials below
-- catch up with the ECT to reflect on what they’ve learnt, discuss any issues or concerns, and decide what actions to take going forward
+- catch up with the ECT to reflect on what they've learnt, discuss any issues or concerns, and decide what actions to take going forward
-- briefly watch them putting this week’s development focus into action in the classroom
+- briefly watch them putting this week's development focus into action in the classroom

 [View mentor materials](/education-development-trust/year-1-a-people-profession/summer-week-1-mentor-materials)